 - Inability to adapt behavior to various situations

 Another important behavior change that occurs in many TBI patients is a lack of awareness about the injury, or even denial.
 Individuals who are in denial about their TBI often don’t realize the severity of their condition, or are unable or unwilling to distinguish differences in their behavior and abilities from before and after the accident.

 Often, people who experience a TBI don’t remember much of the incident or hospitalization, which can contribute to the denial factor.
 In other cases, the person may be in denial for emotional reasons or even neurological reasons, in which case the damage to the brain limits the ability to recover.

-It can be difficult for these people to believe they sustained a serious injury, and therefore they may not want to seek help to overcome their related impairments.
-Through the process of neurorehabilitation, a team of professionals will work to help the individual recognize their injury and the lingering effects as they aid them in persevering challenges.
+It can be difficult for these people to believe they sustained a serious injury, and therefore, they may not want to seek help to overcome their related impairments.
+Through the process of neurorehabilitation, a team of professionals will work to help the individual recognize their injury and the lingering effects as they aid them in persevering through challenges.